aucker/kinto/README.md

 ## Contributing

-I welcome any and all contributors who want to add something to this project.

 You can read the configuration files and the open issue tickets such as [#44 Shortcut Translation Tables](https://github.com/rbreaves/kinto/issues/44), [#115 Shortcut Creation (xkeysnail)](https://github.com/rbreaves/kinto/issues/115), and [#348 Missing Shortcuts: Post them here](https://github.com/rbreaves/kinto/issues/348) to best understand what's currently happening and how best to contribute.

 ## More information about Kinto